EB1 Extraordinary Ability / Green Card And Visa Attorney

 - Receipt of lesser nationally or internationally recognized prizes or awards for excellence;

-- Confirmation that the person has judged the work of others, either individually or on a panel;
+- Confirmation that the person has judged the work of others, either individually or on a professional panel;

-- Indication of the person’s authorship of scholarly articles in publications or other major media;
+- Indication of the persons authorship of scholarly articles in publications or other major media;

 - Sign of commercial successes in the performing arts.

-Professional Professors and Researchers
+Outstanding Professors and Researchers

-Great professors and researchers who are recognized internationally for their magnificent academic achievements in a particular course can qualify for EB-1 classification.
-In addition, they must have at least three (3) years’ experience in teaching or research in that academic area and enter the U.S. in a tenure or tenure track teaching or comparable research position at a university or other institution of higher education.
+Outstanding professors and researchers who are recognized internationally for their academic achievements in a particular subject can qualify for EB1 classification.
+They must have at least three (3) years of experience in teaching or research in their academic field and have entered the US in a tenure or tenure track teaching or comparable research position at a university or other institution of higher education.

-A USCIS Form I-140 (Petition for Alien Worker) is required.
-All I-140 petitions must be filed at the USCIS Regional Service Center that has jurisdiction over the place where the individual will work.
-The petition packet must include the required documentation and should follow the specific filing guidelines of the Service Center.
+The USCIS FORM I-140 (Petition for Alien Worker) for an EB1 worker is required.
+All I-140 petitions must be filed at the USCIS regional service center that has jurisdiction over the place where the individual is to be employed.
+The petition packet must include the required documentation and should follow the specific filing guidelines of the service center.
 No labor certification is needed for EB1 petitions.

 Immigration Attorney Houston, TX